 The C.V.
 Starr Scholarship

-This scholarship was stablished in 2002 by The Starr Foundation to support Gill St. Bernard's School's commitment to maintaining economic diversity, which benefits the entire school community.
+Established in 2002 by The Starr Foundation, this scholarship supports GSB's commitment to maintaining economic diversity, which benefits the entire school community.
 Recipients are identified as "C.V.
-Starr Scholars" in honor of Cornelius Vander Starr, the founder of the American International Group, Inc. The scholarships are awarded to an Upper School student and may be renewed annually as long as the recipients remain in good academic and social standing.
+Starr Scholars" in honor of Cornelius Vander Starr, the founder of the American International Group, Inc. The scholarships are awarded to an Upper School student and may be renewed annually, if the recipients remain in good academic and social standing.

 The Fred Corona Scholarship for Excellence

 Established in 2015 by a member of the graduating class and her parents in honor of faculty member, Fred Corona, "a remarkable master teacher who has a proven ability to teach young people math in a way that challenges each student without letting anyone become overwhelmed."
-The scholarship is awarded annually to a seventh-grade student and is renewable through graduation as long as the student maintains a strong academic record and remains in good social standing.
+The scholarship is awarded annually to a seventh-grade student and is renewable through graduation, if the student maintains a strong academic record and remains in good social standing.

 Dunphy Family Scholarship

 Established in 1998, this award goes to an Upper School student of color who might otherwise not be able to attend Gill St. Bernard's School.
-The award is renewed each year or until his or her graduation from GSB, as long as the student remains in good academic standing and is a positive and contributing member of the school community.
+The award is renewed each year or until his or her graduation from GSB, if the student remains in good academic standing and is a positive and contributing member of the school community.

 Edward E. Ford Scholarship